Alert

 • 6-on-6-off shift cycle (72 hours per shift cycle)

-• 72 (total hours per shift cycle) x 365 / 12 (total days on-off in shift cycle) = 2190 (annual hours)
+• 72 (total hours per shift cycle) x 365 divided by 12 (total days on and off in shift cycle) = 2190 (annual hours)

-• 2190 (annual hours) x 7 days per week / 365 = 42 (average hours per week)
+• 2190 (annual hours) x 7 days per week divided by 365 = 42 (average hours per week)

 Example:

-• 72 (total hours per shift cycle) x 7 days per week / 12 (total days in shift cycle) = 42 (average hours per week)
+• 72 (total hours per shift cycle) x 7 days per week / 12 (total days in shift cycle) = 42 (average regular hours per week)

-Psychological restriction to working with date-of-accident employer
+Psychological restriction only for working with the pre-accident employer

 RE services guidelines for out-of-province workers

-For worker's who live outside of Alberta (including foreign workers), some services may be done in Alberta, while others may need to be completed where the worker lives.
+For workers who live outside of Alberta (including foreign workers), some services may be done with an Alberta based provider, while others may need to be completed by a provider in the same locale where the worker lives.
 Use Alberta providers whenever possible and refer to out-of-province providers for those services that cannot be provided by Alberta-based providers.
+Refer to step 2 for details on how to make the referral.

-The re-employment triage assessment must be completed by a provider in Alberta.
+The triage assessment must be completed by a provider in Alberta.
 This assessment can be completed over the phone.

 Ergonomic assessment

-Supported job search, including any applicable extension, should always be completed by a local provider (a provider in the province/country where the worker lives) unless the worker wants to look for work in Alberta.
+SJS, including any applicable extension, should always be completed by a provider in the province/country where the worker lives unless they want to look for work in Alberta.
 A local provider is the best option for providing support during a job search because they have a better understanding of the local job market.
-If a local provider does not exist, the worker can complete an independent job search.
+If a local provider does not exist, the worker can complete an independent job searchThe worker, dependent spouse or adult interdependent partner looks for jobs opportunities, applies for positions and attends interviews without the support of a re-employment provider..

 Confirm the worker's address in eCO is their out-of-province address.